monika-mak/the_art_beneath/README.md

 Example of an optimized product description:
 🚀 *"Transform your space with this luxurious **gold and black abstract art piece** – a contemporary blend of elegance and artistic depth."*

+### FacebookPage
+A fictional page was created for purpose of this project, it can be accessed here[facebook page](https://www.facebook.com/profile.php?id=61573209371296)

 ![facebook](documentation/fb_1.png)

 ![facebook](documentation/fb_2.png)